sudo-EpicE24/ProgrammingLessons/Solutions/TestBench/7-SubsystemCreation/README.md

 <details><summary>How to instance a subsystem</summary>

-- Write `private final static ExampleSubsystem m_exampleSubsystem = new ExampleSubsystem();` in the `robotInit` method of [Robot.java](src/main/java/frc/robot/Robot.java) to create an instance of the `ExampleSubsystem` named `exampleSubsystem`.
+- Write `private final static ExampleSubsystem m_exampleSubsystem = new ExampleSubsystem();` at the top of [Robot.java](src/main/java/frc/robot/Robot.java) to create an instance of the `ExampleSubsystem` named `exampleSubsystem`.
 Notice our naming conventions with subsystems.

 </details>